 The RCM has been working closely throughout this pandemic with colleagues from the RCOG and other colleges.
 These Q&As are based on questions sent into the RCM and RCOG during the pandemic.
-The RCM hosted two Twitter Q&As for women and families in April 2020 in which many of these questions were addressed.
-The responses have been developed by the RCM’s Expert Clinical Advisory Group and the RCOG team and have been updated to reflect current evidence and Government guidance.
+The RCM has received many queries from women and families during the pandemic and the responses have been developed by the RCM’s Expert Clinical Advisory Group and the RCOG team and are regularly updated to reflect current evidence and Government guidance.

 You may also find the guidance documents on antenatal and postnatal services during the pandemic and midwife led settings of interest.

 The below Q&As also refer to the Occupational health advice for employers and pregnant women during the COVID-19 pandemic: Version 3.4 – 10 August 2020 published by the Royal College of Midwives ,Royal College of Obstetricians and Gynaecologists, and Faculty of Occupational Medicine.

 More information on pregnancy and coronavirus, including leaflets are available from the NHS website.

 We have developed a poster that summarises some key issues for women during the pandemic.

 Topic: Coronavirus & pregnancy